 Grab & Go Kits.
 Five books with a similar theme, together with an activity kit inside a cool, vinyl backpack, the Grab & Go kits are an easy checkout for busy families with young children.
 Donation level of $100.

-Book Club Kits.
+Book Club Kits. $500 helps fund book club kits, encouraging inter-generational community connections.
 These kits contain multiple copies of a title, and often an audiobook and a large print version, together with a discussion guide for book club use.
-Donation level of $200.